kdsmith18542/vigil/node/dcrec/secp256k1/schnorr/README.md

 * Enforces even `y` coordinates for `R` to support efficient verification by disambiguating the two possible `y` coordinates
 * Canonically encodes by both components of the signature with 32-bytes each
-* Uses BLAKE-256 with 14 rounds for the hash function to calculate challenge `e`
+* Uses Keccak256 for the hash function to calculate challenge `e`
 * Uses RFC6979 to obviate the need for an entropy source at signing time
 * Produces deterministic signatures for a given message and private key pair